open-telemetry/opentelemetry.io/content/en/docs/collector/howto-receiver-trace.md

-The `component.NewReceiverFactory()` instantiate and returns a `component.ReceiverFactory` and it requires the following parameters:
+The `component.NewReceiverFactory()` instantiates and returns a `component.ReceiverFactory` and it requires the following parameters:

 - `config.Type`: A config.Type instance representing a unique identifier for your receiver across all Collector's components.